 Depending on your situation, reducing your risk of relapse may also include treatment for other health conditions, for example: seeing your therapist on a weekly or monthly basis, or practicing mindfulness techniques, such as meditation.

-Treatment outcomes are comparable to that of other chronic illnesses.
+Treatment outcomes to that of other chronic illnesses.
 However, recovering from any addiction is a process that can take time.

 Treating yourself, or your loved one, with kindness and patience is key.
 Don’t be afraid to reach out for help.
 Your doctor can also help you find support resources in your area.